ArmaanSethi/facebook-messages-parser-grapher/README.md

   `pip install -r requirements.txt`
 2. run the correct parser for the formatting you chose
   `python html_parse.py` or `python json_parse.py`
+3. Update userinfo.py with your info
-3. Open analyze.ipyng as a Jupyter Notebook
+4. Open analyze.ipyng as a Jupyter Notebook
-4. Run all the individual cells (it's somewhat interactive)
+5. Run all the individual cells (it's somewhat interactive)
-5. Graphs will be saved in the 'graphs' folder
+6. Graphs will be saved in the 'graphs' folder

 ## Contributing
 1. Fork it!